Tongariro Alpine Crossing Guide: New Zealand's Best Day Hike

 From 2017 rangers discourage people to climb Mount Ngauruhoe, because firstly, it is sacred land for iwi people and secondly, there were many accidents in the past few years.
 All access signs to the peak have been removed.

-The climb is not forbidden though so it is the decision of every traveler.
+The climb is not banned though so it is the decision of every traveler.

 WHERE TO START